Enter for a chance to win a free registration for the October BOW workshop courtesy of The Nature Conservancy.

 Registration is tentatively scheduled for August 1, 2016.

 For more information call 800-245-2740, or email Hope Grier

 Nature-based recreation is an increasingly popular pastime among families.
 Yet, many women encounter barriers to the outdoors.
 Thanks to the exciting Becoming an Outdoors-Woman (BOW) program, scores of women are successfully overcoming these barriers.
 The BOW program is more than just an event, it is a nationwide movement.

-Becoming an Outdoor Woman is a three day workshop designed for women ages 18 years or older.
+Becoming an Outdoors-Woman is a three day workshop designed for women ages 18 years or older.
 The workshop offers hands-on instruction in a fun and non-threatening learning environment.
-Participants choose from over 50 courses such as backyard wildlife, rock climbing, camp cooking, map and compass, camping, mountain biking, shooting sports (pistol, rifle, shotgun, muzzleloader, as well as gun safety), fishing, hunting, canoeing, nature photography, nature crafts, archery, ATV handling, bird watching, motor boat handling, and more.
+Participants choose from over 50 courses such as backyard wildlife, rock climbing, camp cooking, map and compass, camping, mountain biking, shooting sports (pistol, rifle, shotgun, muzzleloader, as well as gun safety), fishing, hunting, canoeing, nature photography, archery, ATV handling, bird watching, motor boat handling, and more.

 This workshop is for you if . . .